 Once you’ve formed the habit of saving regularly, you might be wondering how best to handle the money you’ve set aside every month.
-Depending on your financial priorities, you may consider aiming for one of these financial goals.
+Depending on your financial priorities, you may consider aiming for one of the following financial goals.

 2. Use a TFSA to save for a milestone

-Got a milestone coming up this year, like a wedding, a new baby, a dream vacation or a new home?
+Got a milestone coming up this year, like a wedding, a new baby or a new home?
 Growing your money in a tax-free savings account (TFSA) is ideal for short-term goals like these.
-How does it work?
-Here’s the gist: You put after-tax money in your TFSA, and any investments you hold inside your account – GICs, mutual funds, segregated funds, stocks, bonds, etc. – grow tax-free.

 - 5 things you may not know about TFSAs

 - How to avoid these 4 common TFSA mistakes

 - 6 really useful things you can do with your TFSA